yinyangsammy/snapshot-location-assessment/README.md

 - [Manual Javascript Test Case](manual-js-testing)

+### Automated testing (TDD)
+We can use code to test our code. which has several advantages over the manual testing method.
+Many hundreds of tests can be run against a project in a short space of time, and as tests are usually written by the  programmer during development, errors are picked up early.

+However, tests are only as good as the questions we ask & tests can end up as purely decorative giving a false impression.
+Automated tests don't test the User Experience either, so the best testing strategy is a combination of both automated and manual user tests.

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   [W3C Markup Validator](https://validator.w3.org/#validate_by_input)